krylosov-aa/async-pytest-httpserver/README.md

 It is designed for testing code that performs HTTP requests (aiohttp, httpx, requests, etc.) without relying on real external services.

 ## Features
-- Fully asynchronous - implemented using aiohttp.web.Application
+- Fully asynchronous - implemented using aiohttp
 - Dynamic runtime mocking - add or modify mock routes while the server is running
 - Seamless integration with pytest-aiohttp and pytest-asyncio
 - Real TCP server - works with any HTTP client (aiohttp, httpx, requests, etc.)